-The following is a summary of nonaccrual loans at March 31, 2019 and 2018.
+The following is a summary of nonaccrual loans at March 31, 2020 and 2019.

-\$ in thousands Marc March 31, 2019 h 31, 2018
+\$ in thousands March 3 31, 2020 March 31, 2019

 Loans accounted for on a nonaccrual basis:

 Gross loans receivable:

-One-to-four family \$ 4,488 \$ 4,561
+One-to-four family \$ 3,582 \$ 4,488

-Multifamily 3,214 964
+Multifamily 375 3,214

-Commercial real estate 476 502
+Commercial real estate 476

-Business 2,051 635
+Business 2,797 2,051

-Consumer 65 -
+Consumer 22 65

-Total nonaccrual loans \$ 10,294 \$ 6,662
+Total nonaccrual loans \$ 6,776 \$ 10,294

 Nonaccrual loans generally consist of loans for which the accrual of interest has been discontinued as a result of such loans becoming 90 days or more delinquent as to principal and/or interest payments.
 Interest income on nonaccrual loans is recorded when received based upon the collectability of the loan.
 TDR loans consist of modified loans where borrowers have been granted concessions in regards to the terms of their loans due to financial or other difficulties, which rendered them unable to repay their loans under the original contractual terms.
-Total TDR loans at March 31, 2019 were \$5.4 million, \$3.2 million of which were non-performing as they were either not consistently performing in accordance with their modified terms for at least six months.
-At March 31, 2018, total TDR loans were \$5.7 million, of which \$1.9 million were non-performing.

-At March 31, 2019, other non-performing assets totaled \$404 thousand which consisted of other real estate owned ("OREO") properties.
-At March 31, 2019, other real estate owned valued at \$404 thousand comprised of four foreclosed properties, compared to \$1.1 million comprised of eight properties at March 31, 2018.
+At March 31, 2020, other non-performing assets totaled \$120 thousand, which consisted of other real estate owned comprised of two foreclosed residential properties, compared to \$404 thousand comprised of four residential properties at March 31, 2019.
 Other real estate loans is included in other assets in the consolidated statements of financial condition.
-There were no held-for-sale loans at March 31, 2019 or March 31, 2018.
+There were no held-for-sale loans at March 31, 2020 or March 31, 2019.